-The State and its members shall share in the burden of satisfying the need for mineral resources primarily through reusing and recycling existing mineral products.
-Ecologically-sound practices at all stages of mining shall be promoted.
-Mining technologies such as open-pit mining and submarine mine tailing disposal methods that are banned abroad and/or proven inappropriate in countries like the Philippines must all be banned.
-Environmental standards shall be set to ensure the protection and efficient utilization of the country's mineral resource base.
-Ecological considerations in mining development shall be given due emphasis and attention to substantially eliminate destructive effects that certain mining industrial processes might have on the people's health and the environment.
-Monitoring mechanisms with strong participation from the local communities will be instituted;
+- 5 m) The State and its members shall share in the burden of satisfying the 6 need for mineral resources primarily through reusing and recycling 7 existing mineral products.
+Ecologically-sound practices at all stages of 8 mining shall be promoted.
+Mining technologies such as open-pit mining 9 and submarine mine tailing disposal methods that are banned abroad 10 and/or proven inappropriate in countries like the Philippines must all be 11 banned.
+Environmental standards shall be set to ensure the protection 12 and efficient utilization of the country's mineral resource base.
+Ecological 13 considerations in mining development shall be given due emphasis and attention to substantially eliminate destructive effects that certain 14 mining industrial processes might have on the people's health and the 15 16 environment.
+Monitoring mechanisms with strong participation from the 17 local communities will be instituted; - 18n) Mining in environmentally critical areas such as small island ecosystems,19primary and secondary forests and watersheds shall be banned.20Dumping of mine wastes and tailings to rivers, lakes and seas are21prohibited; The integrity of the environment shall not be compromised;22and - o) Areas affected by mining shall be rehabilitated, including abandoned mines.
+Violators shall be strictly punished and made to pay heavy compensation to the State and the affected communities; - 26 Sec.
+5. The exploration, development and utilization of natural resources must 27 comply with the principles of intergenerational responsibility.

-- Mining in environmentally-critical areas such as small island ecosystems, primary and secondary forests and watersheds shall be banned.
-Dumping of mine wastes and tailings to rivers, lakes and seas are prohibited; The integrity of the environment shall not be compromised; and - Areas affected by mining shall be rehabilitated, including abandoned mines.
-Violators shall be strictly punished and made to pay heavy compensation to the State and the affected communities; - SEC.
-5. The exploration, development and utilization of natural resources must comply with the principles of intergenerational responsibility. - SEC.
-6. For purposes of, or in relation to expropriation, it is hereby declared that mining is not for a public purpose. - SEC.
-7. Mining agreements shall not be considered as vested rights, but, are mere privilege that the State can grant or revoke anytime for a legitimate purpose.
+28 Sec.
+6. - For purposes of, or in relation to expropriation, it is hereby declared 29 that mining is not for a public purpose.

+30 Sec.
+7. - Mining agreements shall not be considered as vested rights, but, are 31 mere privilege that the State can grant or revoke anytime for a legitimate purpose.